- Banking and financial services

 - Pulp and paper

 Managed the economics team on the Antitrust Division’s successful litigation to block the proposed merger between Aetna and Humana.
 Helped prepare the testimony and reports of the Division’s economic, industry, divestiture, and efficiencies experts.
+The team won a US Attorney General's Award for Distinguished Service.

 - Oversaw the economic analysis of the Antitrust Division’s litigation to block the proposed sale of slots at Newark Airport from Delta to United.
 The economic team used empirical analysis to support the proposed market definition (which defined Newark Airport as a separate geographic market), to measure the likely competitive effects, and to evaluate the parties’ efficiency claims.
+The team won a US Antitrust Division Award of Distinction.

 - Led the pre-litigation analysis of economic issues on the proposed merger of Halliburton and Baker Hughes.
 This sprawling matter included a massive number of product markets, each of which had a unique story.
+The team won a US Antitrust Division Award of Distinction.

 - Managed the economics team on the Antitrust Division’s investigation into the proposed merger between Comcast and Time Warner Cable.
 A key area of focus was how increasing the size of an MVPD affects the fees that it pays to programmers.
 The team used a combination of empirical and theoretical analysis to answer this question and to answer the related question of whether large Internet Service Providers (ISPs) can charge higher interconnection fees than smaller ISPs.
+The team won a US Antitrust Division Award of Distinction.

 - Provided economic analysis for three separate paper mergers: Abitibi-Bowater, Graphic Packaging-Altivity, and International Paper-Temple Inland.
 In the course of these investigations, developed the capacity closure model, which is a dominant-firm merger simulation.
 It weighs a dominant firm’s incentive to increase price by closing mills (i.e., the additional margin it can earn on its mills that remain open) against the cost of such closures (i.e., lost profits at the closed mills).
 The model requires only data that are commonly available in the paper industry and can easily accommodate the effect of efficiencies and competitor supply responses.
+This work was recognized as the best theory work in the DOJ Economic Analysis Group in 2008–2009.

 - Analyzed competition on three separate investigations in the beer industry: Miller-Coors, InBev-Anheuser Busch, and ABI-Grupo Modelo.
 The InBev-Anheuser Busch matter led to the divestiture of the Labatt’s brand despite the fact that Labatt’s national market share was miniscule, a recognition of the economic evidence that beer markets are local (Labatt’s was popular in parts of upstate New York).
 Similarly, economic analysis supported the divestiture of the Grupo Modelo brands in the United States, and this was the outcome of the matter.